-When a ballot does not run through the ballot counter, it is important to read the message on the screen to determine if the ballot is over-voted, jammed, or if there is another problem.
+When a ballot does not run through the ballot counter, it is important to read the message on the screen to determine if the ballot is over-voted (too many candidates were selected), jammed, or if there is another problem.

 - If a ballot is over-voted, offer to give the voter another ballot and put the over-voted ballot into the Spoiled Ballot Envelope.
 If the voter does not want to vote again, make sure the ballot is still partially fed into (and hanging out of) the ballot counter and press the blue button on the back of the machine; the ballot will go through and be counted except for the over-voted race. - If a ballot is damaged, offer to give the voter another ballot and put the damaged ballot in the Spoiled Ballot Envelope.
 If the voter does not want to fill out another ballot, the ballot may be duplicated by two judges of different major political parties (Minnesota Rules 8230.4365). - If a ballot is jammed and has not been counted, ask the voter to gently pull the ballot from the ballot counter and inspect the ballot for damage.
-Attempt to run the ballot again and then follow steps for spoiling the ballot, if necessary.
+Attempt to run the ballot again and then follow steps for spoiling the ballot, if necessary. - If a ballot is jammed and has been counted, unlock and open the front door of the ballot box, reach inside and gently pull the ballot through the ballot counter, leaving the ballot in the ballot box.